 As we mentioned earlier, staying active is key to keeping your body in working order.
 But an important part of managing spondylosis, is targeting the specific areas of your spine that have weakened with age and working to strengthen them.
 That’s where physical therapy comes in.

 Spine physical therapists are experts in how the body moves.
-They can help teach you specific exercises to strengthen and condition your neck, mid-back and low back to help relieve and even heal pain.
+They can help teach you specific exercises to strengthen and condition your neck, mid-back and low back to help relieve pain and even heal tissues.

-Depending on how long you’ve been managing pain, a more intensive physical therapy program like TRIA’s Neck and Back Strengthening Program may be recommended.
-These spine-strengthening programs are specifically designed for people suffering from chronic pain.
+Depending on how long you’ve experienced pain, a more intensive physical therapy program like TRIA’s Neck and Back Strengthening Program may be recommended.
+These spine-strengthening programs are specifically designed for people with chronic pain.

 Chiropractic therapy